Tongue-tie: breastfeeding and bottle feeding

 - V-shaped indentation at the tip of the tongue

-- inability to stick the tongue out past the upper gums
+- inability to stick the tongue out past the gums

 - inability to touch the roof of the mouth with the tongue

-- difficulty moving the tongue from side to side.
+- not being able to move the tongue from side to side.

 As a simple test, check if the child can lick an ice cream cone without much difficulty.